taikoxyz/taiko-mono/packages/protocol/docs/ZKReq.md

 ### Block Metadata

 This struct represents a proposed L2 block.
-The data will be hashed and be part of the public input to circuits.
+This data will be hashed and be part of the public input to the circuits.

 ```solidity
 struct BlockMetadata {